How much will your tree trimming and removal cost?

 $100-$264

-Figures above include equipment and labor costs for tree removal.
+Figures in the graphic and table above include equipment and labor costs for tree removal.
 Source: Xactware

 If you want to remove the stumps, ask a professional for advice and estimates on different stump removal methods.